Devon Harris began teaching yoga in 2016 after her first trip to India.

 Rich is the director of Ashtanga Yoga Portland Maine.
 His teaching is also informed by more than 25 years of Zen Buddhist practice, including four years of full-time training at a silent Zen monastery.

-Mena Richard has been teaching vinyasa yoga since 2022 and assists Rich Ray at the Ashtanga Shala of Portland.
+Philomena Richard has been teaching vinyasa yoga since 2022 and currently assists Rich Ray at the Ashtanga Shala of Portland.